awsdocs/aws-dms-user-guide/doc_source/CHAP_LargeDBs.md

 For information on configuring an Amazon S3 bucket, see [ Working with Amazon S3 Buckets](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html) in the Amazon S3 documentation\.

 **Note**
 To use the resulting Amazon S3 bucket in migration, you must have an AWS DMS replication instance created in the same AWS Region as the S3 bucket\.
-If you haven't already created one, do so by using the AWS DMS Management Console, as described in [Step 2: Create a Replication InstanceModifying a Replication Instance](CHAP_GettingStarted.md#CHAP_GettingStarted.ReplicationInstance)\.
+If you haven't already created one, do so by using the AWS DMS Management Console, as described in [Step 2: Create a Replication Instance](CHAP_GettingStarted.md#CHAP_GettingStarted.ReplicationInstance)\.

 ### Step 10: Creating a Local & DMS Task<a name="CHAP_LargeDBs.SBS.CreateLocalRemoteTask"></a>